ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/index.md

 ### Creating a Storage Policy

-Once configured, this “disk” can be used by a storage volume declared within a policy.
+Once configured, this "disk" can be used by a storage volume declared within a policy.
 For the example below, we assume s3 is our only storage.
 This ignores more complex hot-cold architectures where data can be relocated based on TTLs and fill rates.

 ```xml
 <clickhouse>